This practice offers a space where

-At the Underthought Psychoanalysis Practice, my work is grounded in a psychoanalytic orientation shaped by many years of personal analysis, long-term study, careful listening, and clinical experience.
-Attention is given to speech — to what is said, repeated, interrupted, or left unspoken — and to how these movements come to organise a person’s experience of themselves and their relations to others.
+In my psychoanalytic practice, attention is given to speech — to what is said, repeated, interrupted, or left unspoken — and to how these movements come to organise a person’s experience of themselves and their relations to others.

 Sessions unfold at your pace, within a respectful, confidential, and ethically grounded setting, where care is taken to meet each person as they are.
 The therapeutic relationship is approached as a space where meaning may shift and where previously unrecognised patterns can come into view.